-4In these studies, lobbyists with past relationships with policymakers, such as due to the revolving door, college networks, or party membership, have an absolute advantage in gathering verifiable or unverifiable information.
+5In these studies, lobbyists with past relationships with policymakers, such as due to the revolving door, college networks, or party membership, have an absolute advantage in gathering verifiable or unverifiable information.
 Similarly, experienced lobbyists may have advantages compared to newly formed special interest groups regarding how lobbying works.
 Here, we do not assign an absolute advantage to one type of lobbyist and show that incentives alone provide a complementary explanation for the division in lobbying.

-constrained policymakers prioritize those issues that are the most salient to them.5 However, to extract information on highly salient issues, policymakers require the incentives associated with future (repeated) interactions, which depend on the likelihood of high future salience.
+The key to our analysis is the recognition that the salience of different policies, and thus the payoffs that policymakers associate with them, vary across policy issues and over time.
+Timeconstrained policymakers prioritize those issues that are the most salient to them.6 However, to extract information on highly salient issues, policymakers require the incentives associated with future (repeated) interactions, which depend on the likelihood of high future salience.
 Special interests with policy issues that are frequently highly salient lobby policymakers directly and establish personal relationships that rely on truthful information transmission.
 Other special interests with infrequent, highly salient policy issues may be tempted to misrepresent information due to the low probability of future interaction.
 Therefore, they are incentivized to hire a commercial lobbyist to provide credible signals on their behalf.
-Interestingly, the more expensive the commercial lobbyists' services are, the greater the number of special interests that truth-tell and, hence, lobby directly.
-Not because of relative prices but because the commercial lobbyists' fees affect the truth-telling incentives of special interest groups.
+Interestingly, the more expensive the commercial lobbyists' services are, the greater the number of special interests that truth-tell and, hence, lobby directly, not because of relative prices but because the commercial lobbyists' fees affect the truth-telling incentives of special interest groups.
 So expensive "K-Street" lobbyists are not necessarily a bad thing.
-However, one may wonder what the commercial lobbyist's incentives are to report information truthfully.
+However, one may wonder what the commercial lobbyists' incentives are to report information truthfully.
 We show that special interests would not hire a commercial lobbyist who could not transmit information truthfully; therefore, commercial lobbyists serve to provide "credible signals" for special interests and are not captured in equilibrium.

 Our findings on the role of truth-telling incentives and their implications for the composition of lobbying and personal relationships are robust to several extensions regarding policymakers' characteristics, policy features, and institutions.
 For example, we show that purely ideologically motivated policymakers are not lobbied.
 However, partially ideologically motivated policymakers are lobbied by opposite-biased special interests or commercial lobbyists acting as their credible representatives.
 Policymakers also face exit and turnover.
-So an increased probability that the interactions between policymakers and lobbyists will end implies that policymakers are lobbied less by special interests and more by commercial lobbyists.
-So policymakers with insecure seats due to electoral or appointment turnover tend to be lobbied more by commercial lobbyists, as do policymakers approaching the end of their legislative or executive careers.
+So, an increased probability that the interactions between policymakers and lobbyists will end implies that policymakers are lobbied less by special interests and more by commercial lobbyists.
+So, policymakers with insecure seats due to electoral or appointment turnover tend to be lobbied more by commercial lobbyists, as do policymakers approaching the end of their legislative or executive careers.
 Indeed, because truthful transmission of information relies on the threat that the deception of policymakers by lobbyists will be sanctioned, anything that reduces the ability to sanction leads to a compositional shift away from direct lobbying and towards commercial lobbying.
-Hence, whether and when the outcomes of a policy are observed becomes important in determining the composition of lobbying and which policies are realized.
-Similarly, suppose more policymaker time is devoted to politics, such as fundraising and campaigning, and less time is dedicated to governing.
-Then there will be more lobbying by commercial lobbyists and less by special interests as the likelihood of future interactions is reduced because the special interests' incentives to truth-tell are undermined.
+Hence, whether and when the outcomes of a policy are observed becomes essential in determining the composition of lobbying and which policies are realized.
+Similarly, suppose more of a policymaker's time is devoted to politics, such as fundraising and campaigning, and less time is dedicated to governing.
+Then, there will be more lobbying by commercial lobbyists and less by special interests as the likelihood of future interactions is reduced because the special interests' incentives to tell the truth are undermined.

-5Alternatively, the policymaker has an outside option to enact policies, such as fundraising, personal or commercial activities, etc., that determine a minimum salience value required for their attention.
+6Alternatively, the policymaker has an outside option to enact policies, such as fundraising, personal or commercial activities, etc., that determine a minimum salience value required for their attention.
 Both of these interpretations of the constraint yield similar conclusions from our analysis.